 Indicators These are examples - please feel free to add or replace with alternative indicators relevant to your school.
-Evidence These are examples - please feel free to add or replace with alternative indicators relevant to your school.
-Notes and action points A member of the senior leadership team who has a strategic lead for this area. e.g. name(s) and job title(s) A member of staff with TLR for PSHE education including relationships education/RSE. e.g. role description and job title A member (or members) of staff with responsibility for co-ordinating and/or with an overview of pastoral support/care within the school. e.g. role description and job title A named governor (or equivalent) for health and wellbeing. e.g. role description and job title Senior leaders monitor the quality of Relationships Education/RSE and PSHE teaching. e.g. monitoring schedule or reports Senior leaders prioritise and actively promote staff health and wellbeing. e.g. creative use of PPA time, staff benefits, rewards/incentives/thank-yous, free lunch/refreshments, birthday afternoon off, workload reduction initiatives Senior leaders fund resources and staff training/CPD for PSHE and Relationships Education/RSE in line with funding for other statutory curriculum areas.
-List of training attended or time out of class for CPD in other ways, CPD and training opportunities for support staff, planned opportunities for skill/knowledge sharing within staff teams Use of visitors, outside providers and involvement in projects and initiatives is done in partnership as part of the whole school approach to health and wellbeing rather than stand alone or isolated input. e.g. schemes of work demonstrating how visitors, outside providers, projects and initiatives etc are integrated, examples of partnership work outside the classroom such as School Nurse drop-in clinics, SEBDOS, participation in projects such as Active Movement, SSSN, The Choices Programme, Healthy Smiles, Let's Get Going School policies reflect the whole school approach to health and wellbeing and include the following: e.g. list of policies, evidence that policies are linked, statement of schools ethos, Mental Health & Wellbeing Charter.
+How this might look in school These are examples - please feel free to add or replace with alternative indicators relevant to your school.
+Notes and action points A member of the senior leadership team who has a strategic lead for this area. e.g. name(s) and job title(s) A member of staff with TLR for PSHE education including relationships education/RSE. e.g. role description and job title

+Borough Council Slough Borough Council A member (or members) of staff with responsibility for co-ordinating and/or with an overview of pastoral support/care within the school. e.g. role description and job title A named governor (or equivalent) for health and wellbeing. e.g. role description and job title Senior leaders monitor the quality of Relationships Education/RSE and PSHE teaching. e.g. monitoring schedule or reports Senior leaders prioritise and actively promote staff health and wellbeing. e.g. creative use of PPA time, staff benefits, rewards/incentives/thank-yous, free lunch/refreshments, birthday afternoon off, workload reduction initiatives Senior leaders fund resources and staff training/CPD for PSHE and Relationships Education/RSE in line with funding for other statutory curriculum areas.
+List of training attended or time out of class for CPD in other ways, CPD and training opportunities for support staff, planned opportunities for skill/knowledge sharing within staff teams Use of visitors, outside providers and involvement in projects and initiatives is done in partnership as part of the whole school approach to health and wellbeing rather than stand alone or isolated input. e.g. schemes of work demonstrating how visitors, outside providers, projects and initiatives etc are integrated, examples of partnership work outside the classroom such as School Nurse drop-in clinics, SEBDOS, participation in projects such as Active Movement, SSSN, The Choices Programme, Healthy Smiles, Let's Get Going School policies reflect the whole school approach to health and wellbeing and include the following: behaviour including anti-bullying physical intervention and restrictions of liberty relationships and health education/sex &amp; relationships (SRE) and health education drug, alcohol and tobacco education including smoke-free safeguarding e.g. list of policies, evidence that policies are linked, statement of schools ethos, Mental Health & Wellbeing Charter.